21st July, 2022

 Over-flexing of cables can also damage both the cable and plug connection.
 Use the closest available socket, and use extension cables if required.

 Your power tool plug must match the outlet.
 Modifying plugs will increase the risk of electric shocks.
-Formal inspections should include checking plugs for signs of internal damage, overheating or water damage, and ensuring the plug is wired correctly with a suitable fuse.
+A formal inspection should include checking plugs for signs of internal damage, overheating or water damage, and ensuring the plug is wired correctly with a suitable fuse.

 Battery operated equipment is generally considered safer than mains powered, but must still be used correctly.